Meet Martin & Gina

 Their Story

 Martin and Gina are busy professionals with a young family.
 Martin is a professor of architecture at the local university and Gina owns a design business.
-They have three kids ranging in age from 2 to 7.
-Gina’s business started as a “side hustle” but when she began to net more than their combined salaries, she left her corporate job.
+They have three kids ranging in age from two to seven years old.
+Gina’s business started as a “side hustle,” but when she began to net more than their combined salaries, she left her corporate job.
 Gina’s business does not yet have any employees, but Martin is considering leaving his position to support her business.

 The Challenge

-They sought out a financial advisor to help them make decisions with their respective careers while staying on track for their kids’ future expenses, including college, as well as their own retirement “someday.”
+Martin and Gina sought out a financial planner in Redondo Beach to help them make decisions with their respective careers, stay on track for their kids’ future expenses (including college), and plan for their own retirement “someday.”
 Most of all, they want to enjoy the years while their kids are growing up.
-They want the flexibility to attend their kids sporting events and school programs and travel together as a family.
+They want the flexibility to attend their kids’ events and travel together as a family.

 The Plan

-Martin will stay in his position for at least a few more years to ensure that the family has a stable income while Gina continues to grow her business.
-But he will stop teaching during the summer session, and will scale back his research duties so that he can take over some of the administrative tasks for Gina’s business.
+Gina and Martin met with a financial planner in Redondo Beach to start their planning.
+Martin will stay in his position for at least a few more years to ensure the family has a stable income while Gina continues growing her business.
+He will stop teaching during the summer session and will scale back his research duties so that he can take over some of the administrative tasks for Gina’s business.

 Gina’s old SEP-IRA will be rolled over into a new Solo 401(k) plan.
-The new plan will allow her to max out her contributions and also make after-tax contributions, which can be used for a “mega-backdoor Roth contribution.”
+This new plan will allow her to max out her contributions and also make after-tax contributions, which can be used for a “mega-backdoor Roth contribution” (a tax planning strategy she and Martin weren’t familiar with before).
 As a part-time employee, Martin will join the Solo 401(k) plan and will also make mega-backdoor Roth contributions.

-Their wills will be updated to name Martin’s sister and her husband as the guardian of the kids.
+Their wills will be updated to name Martin’s sister and her husband as the guardians of the kids.
 At the same time, healthcare directives and power of attorney documents will also be updated.

 They didn’t want money set aside for the kids to be exclusively earmarked for college, so we passed on 529 plans.
 Instead, they will make larger contributions to their joint trust brokerage account with the understanding that this money might be used for future education or other expenses for their kids.